Applied Mathematics and Statistics

 ** Required only for students employed by the department as graduate teaching assistants or student instructor/lecturers.

-Furthermore, students are required to complete two additional MATH courses, either at the 500-level or chosen from the following 400-level courses.
+Furthermore, students are required to complete two additional 500-level MATH courses.

 Specialty in Statistics